TatianaTylosky/launch-your-first-website/guide.md

 ###The HTML

-Welcome back!
-As always, start by analyzing the wireframe.

-Analyze the wireframe
 When looking at the design's three middle sections, there are a few things you should notice:

 The three sections are all marked with a prominent header and paragraph text.